softworkz/embyuserwiki/Cinema-Mode.md

 * Audio Codec
 * Audio Profile
 * Tags

+Here are some examples:

+* Video has h264 video, intro file is named "h264.mp4"
+* Video has ac3 audio, intro file is named "ac3.mp4"
+* Video has DTS-HD MA audio profile, intro file is named "dts-hd ma.mp4"
+* You've added a tag to the video called "waffle", intro file is named "waffle.mp4".

 Simply create a folder containing the videos, and enter the path in the codec intro field: